-For over 10 years, our Board has consistently declared quarterly dividends of \$0.25 to \$0.32 cents per share.
+For many years, our Board has declared quarterly dividends ranging from of \$0.25 to \$0.32 cents per share.
 In the future, our Board may determine to reduce or eliminate our common stock dividend in order to fund investments for growth, repurchase shares or conserve capital resources.